-User requirements allow you to set fields to be displayed in your front end when performing certain actions, such as creating a new user or placing an order.
-You can even make certain fields required.
-Configuring such user requirements can be easily done in its namesake chapter in Admin Suite.
+User requirements enable you to control which fields will and will not be displayed in your front end when performing certain actions, such as creating a new user or placing an order.
+Additionally, you can specify which fields are required, preferred, or regular.

 To access this chapter, you need the UserRequirements permission.
 Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.

-First, we give our set a name and specify to which OU set it should apply.
-Then, we can get to configuring our user requirements.
+First, we give our set a name and specify to which organization unit(s) it would apply.

 - User type